sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ## Task-Specific Input Transformations — One Model, Many Tasks

 Instead of changing the model architecture for each task, GPT-1 changed the INPUT FORMAT.
-Same model weights — different input structure.
+Same model weights but different input structure.
 This is the elegant engineering insight of the paper.

 ```
 Classification:       [Start] Sentence [End]